AckerlyXu/heima/articles/service-fabric/service-fabric-common-questions.md

 **Mitigation** :  Follow [this document](service-fabric-dnsservice.md) to enable the DNS service fabric service in your cluster.

-**Fix** :  Upgrade to the a supported cluster version that is higher than 5.6.204.9494, when it is available.
+**Fix** :  Upgrade to a supported cluster version that is higher than 5.6.204.9494, when it is available.
 If your cluster is set to automatic upgrades, then the cluster will automatically upgrade to the version that has this issue fixed.

 ## Application Design